AR2202/Colourful/README.md

 ## Usage

-The haskell tool stack is recommended.
+The Haskell tool stack is recommended.

+Clone the repository (or download the code) and run it with

+`stack run`

+or

+`stack ghci`

+This project is work in progress - these instructions do not yet work and are going to be updated.